ronhe/rn-webview-rpc/README.md

 simple degenerated polyfills.

 4. More polyfills: The `Object` and `ArrayBuffer` behave slightly inconsistently in different environments.
-Hence, they are being overridden by a polyfill when necessary.
+Hence, I have them overridden by polyfills when necessary.